top-sim/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-TOpSim Global Documentation
+TOpSim Documentation
 ================================================

-TopSim is a generic simulation framework built to benchmark scheduling approaches for the Square Kilometre Array Science Data Processor.
+TopSim is a simulation framework built to benchmark scheduling approaches for the Square Kilometre Array Science Data Processor.
 TopSim is able to model any multi-instrument data-producing system that requires data-processing; the main TopSim documentation will introduce the key